Leopoldo Costa: International career

 As a Valencia player, Costa was eligible to play for the Valencian national team, and he was part of the team's first-ever line-up on 19 November 1922, in the quarter-finals of the 1922–23 Prince of Asturias Cup against an Andalusia XI, who were also making their international with the likes of Kinké, and although they lost 1–2, Cubells scored the consolation goal, thus becoming the author of the first goal in the history of the team.
 In the following edition they faced Andalusia in the quarter-finals again, and again they lost, this time 2–3.

 Playing style

-Rino, whose nickname comes from "Risetes", which according to himself is what his friends called him as a child, knew how to adapt with great intelligence to the frenetic changes in football during his sporting career.
-A player with good dribbling and an ability to score measured crosses ahead of his time, he became the perfect partner for Montes and Eduardo Cubells.

-According to the chroniclers of the time, his physical capacity was far superior to that of his teammates and rivals, which allowed him to turn his runs on the sidelines almost into a triumphant walk.
-His diagonal runs wreaked havoc on the opposing defenses and his hard shot used to become a goal when he went between the three posts.
+In an era of change in professional football, Costa earned a reputation as an adaptable and innovative player.
+He was known for effective dribbling and accurate crosses, which fostered strong chemistry with teammates Montes and Eduardo Cubells.
+Though remembered more for his passing, his diagonal runs and hard shots made him an above-average goal scorer.
+Contemporary commentators noted his athleticism, which allowed him to run down the wing with exceptional control.